GarimaPuri94/Real-Time-Yoga-Pose-Detection/README.md

 3. T Pose
 4. Upward Salute Pose
 5. Hands Under Feet Pose
-which are done by Mediapipe and python Libraies.
+which are done by Mediapipe and Python Libraies.